 First things first, chickpeas are known as garbanzo beans in the US.
-Now everyone is clear on that, let’s talk about why you need to make this salad this week.
+Now everyone is clear on that, let’s talk about why you need to make this chickpea feta and herb salad this week.
 This is one of the most-made recipes from my classes.
 I love how many of you have adopted this as part of your weekly menu.
 It is the perfect side with roast or grilled chicken.
 It is dreamy alongside grilled lamb, marinated in a little plain yoghurt and cumin.
 It’s also yummy as a stand-alone salad served with some toasted pitta or stuffed into a wholewheat flatbread along with some rotisserie chicken.

 This salad keeps well for a couple of days in the fridge, making it perfect for packed lunches.
 Make sure you bring it to room temperature before eating as the flavours will taste flat if it is fridge-cold.